 - Lounger is compressed and rolled for shipping, so please allow for 72…

-How to Transition from Bed Sharing to a Montessori Toddler Bedroom
+How to Transition from Bed-Sharing to a Toddler Bed

 If you haven’t even made much use of a crib, you may be wondering how to start getting your toddler to sleep in their own bed in the first place.
 The answer: consistency.
 Since your toddler will have the freedom to get up and leave the bed, they will probably do so a lot at first and try to climb back into yours.
 Keep walking them back to their room and lying them back in their own beds.
 You might even want to try lying on the floor next to them until they fall asleep.